sketchplugins/plugin-directory/README.md

 - [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
 One can control properties like Rotate, Scale and Opacity while duplicating.
 This powerful combination enables artists and designers to create interesting geometric and organic patterns.
 - [Loose!](https://github.com/teeerevor/loose-sketch-plugin), by Trev Wolf: Turn your lines into arrows
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
+- [MagicPresenter](https://github.com/magicsketch/magicpresenter), by jamztang: Sketch Plugin to Present Slides or Deck directly in Sketch 3
 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.
 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options, and location search is available now
 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.